gk646/magique/README.md

 There are 2 supported ways of installing `magique`:

-#### CMake subproject
+#### CMake (recommended)

-If you use CMake (recommended) just download or clone this repository and add the directory with:
+When using CMake just download or clone this repository and add the directory to your project with:

 ```cmake
 add_subdirectory(path/to/magique)